Musorgsky: KHOVANSKYGATE: A NATIONAL ENQUIRY

 Birmingham Opera Company 2014

-A New English Version of Musorgsky's opera Khovanshchina
+A new English version of Musorgsky's Khovanshchina written by Max Hoehn

-Written by Max Hoehn, Directed by Graham Vick, Designed by Samal Blak, Lighting by Giuseppe di Iorio
+Directed by Graham Vick, Designed by Samal Blak, Lighting by Giuseppe di Iorio

 'In the pay of politicians

 Gossip helped to fill the prisons

 Built a network of informers